jfsimon/GMapBundle/README.md

 GMapBundle : The GMap webservices made easy for your Symfony2 applications
 --------------------------------------------------------------------------

-**In progress** : This bundle is under active developpement, new features will be regularly appended.
+**In progress** : This bundle is under active developement, new features will be regularly appended.

-**It works** : This bundle is under Test Driven Developpement control, so every features mentioned below will really work.
+**It works** : This bundle is under Test Driven Developement control, so every features mentioned below will really work.

 **Current implementation** : Just include (for now) the following services :